ankitpokhrel/jira-cli/README.md

 - Use arrow keys or `j, k, h, l` characters to navigate through the list.
 - Use `g` and `SHIFT+G` to quickly navigate to the top and bottom respectively.
 - Press `v` to view selected issue details.
+- Press `m` to transition the selected issue.
 - Press `CTRL+R` or `F5` to refresh the issues list.
 - Hit `ENTER` to open the selected issue in the browser.
 - Press `c` to copy issue URL to the system clipboard.
 This requires `xclip` / `xsel` in linux.